 The Detention Center Medical Authority will determine the need for diet modifications due to food allergies and other medically necessary diets.
-Inmates with a food allergy will need to sign a release of information for any medical providers that have treated their food allergy (i.e. food allergy testing, emergency room visits, EpiPen prescription, etc.).
-The inmate will not get a special tray until the reported food allergy has been confirmed by a doctor through our medical staff.
+Special diets will only be approved with proper medical documentation for said need.
+The inmate will be required to provide information on any medical providers and/or facilities that have treated the allergy or medical condition.
+Examples of proper medical documentation include: food allergy testing and other diagnostic tests, emergency room visits, EpiPen prescription, etc.).
+The inmate will not get a special tray until the reported food allergy and/or medical condition has been confirmed by the Detention Center Medical Authority.

 Inmates with failing or missing teeth may request to be placed on a soft diet.
-Requests can be made via Miscellaneous Request Form.
-The detention center medical authority will review the request and determine the need for the diet restriction.
+Requests can be made via "Health Services Request" form.
+The Detention Center Medical Authority will review the request and determine the need for the diet restriction.